bigdawgbank/ie-bank/docs/CloudArchitect.md

 ---

-### Azure Container Registry(ACR)
+### Azure Container Registry (ACR)
 #### Description
-We will use the Azure Container Registry(ACR) to effectively store and manage the Docker images used for our backend application.
+We use Azure Container Registry (ACR) to effectively store and manage the Docker images used for our backend application.

 #### Key Features
 - **Private Registry**: